mosesedges/sample-test/ui/README.md

 **Note:**

-- I changed some of the start and end times to show different status in the UI. also I added a CORS middleWare to be able to access the data.
+- I changed some of the start and end times to show different status in the UI. also I added a CORS middleware to be able to access the data.

 - I added a placeholder thumbnail to the video contribution card.

-_observation:_ Rendering 3 cards per row of 14 Cards leaves a gap for one card on the last row (on desktop). in a piginated layout this can give an impression that there's no more data to load.
+_observation:_ Rendering 3 cards per row of 14 Cards leaves a gap for one card on the last row (on desktop). in a paginated layout this can give an impression that there's no more data to load.

 _solution:_ Render either 12 or 18 Cards per page instead, so there are empty spaces in the layout whether on desktop or tablet.